martinuke0/martinuke0.github.io/content/posts/cloudflare-openai.md

 tags: ["cloudflare-workers", "openai", "api", "javascript", "web-development", "proxy"]
 ---

-# The Complete Guide to Building a Cloudflare Workers OpenAI Proxy: From Beginner to Hero

 Using OpenAI APIs in frontend code is risky — exposing your API key is a security hazard.
 The solution is a **Cloudflare Worker** that acts as a secure proxy.
 Your frontend calls the worker; the worker calls OpenAI with your key.
 The key stays secret.